liblouis/braille-specs/hungarian/README.md

 latest official accepted Hungarian braille standards for the liblouis braille developer community.

-The Hungarian braille tables affected with this standard is following:

-* `tables/hu-hu-comp8.ctb`: the officially accepted 8-dots computer
-  braille table.
-In Hungary we use only eight dot mode with computer braille format, the other variant is six dot type (the full braille and the grade 2 tables).
-This is the official standard mode.

-* `tables/hu-hu-g1.ctb`: the officially accepted grade 1 braille (six
-  dot mode), this is the full braille mode table.

-* `tables/hu-hu-g2.ctb`: this table contains the Hungarian grade 2
-  braille rules, which is used in literary books, braille news papers, etc. Hungarian grade 2 braille has two variations, small, fever abbreviations containing rule set (this variation containing only 45 abbreviation rules), and a larger variant, which is used for literary books and braille printing documents.

-In 2017, the larger variant was implemented.

 ## Hungarian language awailable downloadable documents

 The Hungarian Braille Committee official sub page is following: